All films screened at the festival have English subtitles.

 Editing: Marcin Kot Bastkowski

 Cast: Maciej Zakościelny, Piotr Adamczyk, Krzysztof Kwiatkowski, Antoni Królikowski, Maciej Cymorek

-A film based on Arkady Fiedler’s bestselling book and the true story of Polish pilots, heroes of the Battle of Britain.
+This film is based on Arkady Fiedler’s bestselling book and a true story of Polish pilots, heroes of the Battle of Britain.
 Jan Zumbach, a.k.a.
 Donald, recovers from a plane crash in a sanatorium when World War II breaks out, forcing him to leave the country.
 A similar fate awaits the heroic flight instructor Witold Urbanowicz.
-Both of them move to Great Britain, to carry on the fight against the enemy in RAF.
-Soon enough, their heroic deeds catch the attention of commanders and inspire 303 Squadron – the elite and mostly Polish air force unit.
-At first underestimated and mocked, the team quickly wins respect thanks to the outstanding patriotism and bravery of its members.
+Both of them move to Great Britain and join RAF to carry on the fight against the enemy.
+Soon, their heroic deeds catch the attention of commanders and inspire the 303 Squadron – the elite and mostly Polish air force unit.
+Underestimated and mocked at first, the team quickly wins respect for their outstanding patriotism and bravery.

 Panic Attack / Atak Paniki (2017)

 Directed by Paweł Maślona

 Written by Paweł Maślona, Aleksandra Pisula, Bartłomiej Kotschedoff

 Cinematography: Cezary Stolecki

 Cast: Dorota Segda, Artur Żmijewski, Nicolas Bro, Magdalena Popławska, Grzegorz Damięcki, Julia Wyszyńska, Aleksandra Pisula, Bartłomiej Kotschedoff, Małgorzata Hajewska-Krzysztofik, Daniel Guzdek